 NCDHHS welcomes feedback from stakeholders as it continues to refine the CFSP design.
-Please submit feedback and recommendations on the policy paper by March 4, 2022, to NCDHHS at Medicaid.NCEngagement@dhhs.nc.gov.
+Please submit feedback and recommendations to NCDHHS at Medicaid.NCEngagement@dhhs.nc.gov.

 More details about the CFSP, including resources from the CFSP Workgroup, are available on NC Medicaid's Children and Families Specialty Plan webpage.

-9 "Any willing provider" means that the CFSP must accept into its network any provider that is Medicaid or NCHC-enrolled, meets certain quality standards, and agrees to the CFSP's network rates.
+10 "Any willing provider" means that the CFSP must accept into its network any provider that is Medicaid or NC Health Choice-enrolled, meets certain quality standards and agrees to the CFSP's network rates.

-10 The CFSP will have a closed network for intensive in-home services, multisystemic therapy, residential treatment services and Psychiatric Residential Treatment Facilities (PRTFs).
+11 The CFSP will have a closed network for intensive in-home services, multisystemic therapy, residential treatment services and Psychiatric Residential Treatment Facilities (PRTFs).